iterative/dvc.org/content/docs/command-reference/add.md

 > treated as _changed_ by `dvc repro`, which always executes them.
 See `dvc run`
 > to learn more about stage files.

-To avoid a file inside a directory being added accidentally, just add the corresponding [patterns](/doc/user-guide/dvcignore) in a `.dvcignore` file.
+To avoid adding files inside a directory accidentally, you can add the corresponding [patterns](/doc/user-guide/dvcignore) in a `.dvcignore` file.

 By default DVC tries to use reflinks (see